In Summary

 After implementing TDXchange and TDConnect, the managed service provider achieved measurable improvements.

-• Improved trust with oil and gas clients
+- Improved confidence and trust with oil and gas clients

 Best Practices for Secure File Transfer in Oil and Gas